Who is to blame for the abuse?

 The batterer is always responsible for their actions.
 A batterer's own attitudes and behavior cause them to be controlling and violent.

-Is the use of chemicals or alcohol to blame for the abuse?
+Is the use of illegal drugs or alcohol to blame for the abuse?

-Chemicals and alcohol do not cause domestic violence.
-Violence can be more severe when there are chemicals or alcohol involved, but the violence would occur regardless.
+Illegal drugs and alcohol do not cause domestic violence.
+Violence can be more severe when there are illegal drugs or alcohol involved, but the violence would occur regardless.

 HOPE can give you help and support.